pkredhat/ds-challenge04/README.md

 * https://devfile.io/docs/2.2.2/adding-event-bindings

 ### What did we learn?
 * OpenShift DevSpaces reduces the Developers pain points.
 As a Developer, your life is getting simpler with the below
-    * Automatic Extensions (Language Support for Java(TM) by Red Hat) inclusion
     * Automatic provisioning of required command line tools
+    * Ability to quickly and expediently scale resources
     * Consistent way of building, packaging and running the programs making faster iterative development
     * Consistent way of creating standardized end points for current and future testing
 * Now you can